 It’s not much.
 Just 15 minutes, once a day.

-But it has made a world of difference.
-(I know this to be true because our relationship seems “off-kilter” somehow when we let this habit slide.)
+I know this to be true because our relationship seems “off-kilter” somehow when we let this habit slide.

 Here’s a glimpse into this incredibly simple (but powerful!) habit, and ideas on how you can easily add this habit into your marriage.